 - Preheat oven to 350 degrees F. Line cookie sheets with silicone baking mats.

 - Using a cookie scoop or your hands form about 1.5 tablespoons of cookie dough into balls.

 - Bake for 10 minutes.
-Allow to cool for 5 minutes before removing from cookie sheet to cooling rack to cool completely.
+Allow cooling for 5 minutes before removing from cookie sheet to cooling rack to cool completely.

 Don’t forget to pin it!